Aguiar-Dev/Utility-Tool/README.md

 In order to setup the Util tool simply follow these steps:

-1. Install the module into your project using `npm install util-tool --save-dev`
+1. Install the module into your project using `npm install util-tool`

 2. Now that you have the module installed simply require it in your project files by using `var util = require('util-tool')`